madebits/madebits.github.io/blog/2019/2019-03-04-Vim-For-Casual-User.md

 ## Pre-Basics

-If you started Vim without a filename, you can open a file from within Vim using `:edit filename` (or `:e`). *Tab* key can be used for auto-completion.
+If you started Vim without a filename, you can open a file from within Vim using `:edit filename` (or `:e`). *Tab* key can be used for auto-completion on file names.

 The fastest way to produce text in Vim is to write it in some other editor and save as some file `text.txt`.
 Start `vim` and use `:r text.txt` to read it and put its text under the cursor position.
 File name completion should work after `:r` same as in shell using *Tab* key.
 This is also the best way to bring some existing pieces of text within a file in Vim (if you have no GUI clipboard).